20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 1: Pelvic Tilt

-The pelvic tilt is an excellent exercise for activating the deep core muscles, including the lower abdominal muscles.
+The pelvic tilt is an excellent exercise for core activation, including the lower abdominal muscles.
+By targeting the core, you can achieve back pain relief.

-1. Start by lying on your back with your knees bent, feet flat on the floor.
+1. Start by lying on your back with your knees bent, feet flat on the floor while keeping a neutral spine.

 2. Gently tilt your pelvis upward, engaging your lower abdominals and pressing your lower back into the floor.